aaron-nuy/Voxel-Game-Demo/README.md

  This project was just a challenge I made for myself while also a way to learn graphics programminng on the side, so manage expectation..

- As of 29/12/2021 I don't believe I'll ever continue working on this in the future, though there is a lot of work that still needs to be done
+ As of 29/12/2021 I don't believe that I'll ever continue to work on this in the future, though there is a lot of work that still needs to be done

  The visual studio (2022) solution file is included